RenderKit/ospray/doc/api.md

                                of voxels for the `level`.
 Only `OSP_FLOAT` is supported as field `OSPDataType`.

-  OSPData[]  nodesPackedDense  Optionally provided instead of `node.data`, for
+  OSPData    nodesPackedDense  optionally provided instead of `node.data`, a
-                               each attribute a single array of all dense node data in a contiguous zyx layout, provided in the same order as the corresponding `node.*`
+                               single array of all dense node data in a contiguous zyx layout, provided in the same order as the corresponding `node.*` parameters
-                               parameters.
-This packed layout may be more performant.

-  OSPData[]  nodesPackedTile   Optionally provided instead of `node.data`, for
+  OSPData    nodesPackedTile   optionally provided instead of `node.data`, a
-                               each attribute a single array of all tile node data in a contiguous layout, provided in the same order as the corresponding `node.*` parameters.
+                               single array of all tile node data in a contiguous layout, provided in the same order as the corresponding `node.*` parameters

-                               This packed layout may be more performant.
+  uint32[]   node.format       for each input node, whether it is of format
+                               `OSP_VOLUME_FORMAT_DENSE_ZYX` (and thus stored in
+                               `nodesPackedDense`), or `OSP_VOLUME_FORMAT_TILE`
+                               (stored in `nodesPackedTile`)

   int        filter            filter used for reconstructing the field, default
                                is `OSP_VOLUME_FILTER_TRILINEAR`, alternatively